AMCreates/list_and_template_method/1~Planet NOX.md

 ## Oceans and Seas
-The planet is mostly covered by water.
+- The planet is mostly covered by water.
-The Azure Sea (near the Azuli Coast/Capital) warm; lots of bioluminescence The dark sea (cold water near forest)
+- The Azure Sea (near the Azuli Coast/Capital) warm; lots of bioluminescence

-The tides (dangerous area full of currents)
+# NOX Prison
+NOX has one prison located next to Skyline City.
+All of those who are deemed guilty during their trials are sent to this place.
+The prison itself hangs from the cieling of a massive cave.